Bad Powers

 Super: You may keep kickers, edits, and flares so long as you hold this flare.

-SAMURAI [M:PR:B] Loses Tokens on Compromise Patrick Riley (Bad Powers)
+SAMURAI [M:WWW:B] Loses Tokens on Compromise Patrick Riley (Bad Powers)

-You have the power of seppuku.
-If your opponent plays a compromise and you did not all your tokens in the challenge go to the warp.
+You have the weakness of seppuku.
+If your opponent plays a compromise and you did not, all your tokens in the challenge go to the Warp.
 Your allies' tokens remain.
 Your opponent's tokens are still lost.

 History: Believing that defeating an unarmed opponent is the most dishonorable thing imaginable, the samurai restore their honor through ritual suicide.